OctopusDeploy/docs/docs/deployment-process/operations-runbooks/index.md

 ### Current Limitations

-**Prompted Variables**
-Prompted variables are not currently supported for the Runbooks feature, but we aim to have support for prompted variables in the near future.
-There is no workaround at this time.

 **Scoping**

-You cannot scope project variables to either a Deployment or Runbook Process currently, but we do aim to support this in the near future.
-A workaround is to namespace your Runbook-specific project variables.
-For example: Your project variable could be named `Runbook.Foo`.
-This naming prefix may help you easily see and consume "Runbook" variables in your Runbook Process.
+You cannot scope project variables to a Deployment Process Action as well as a Runbook Process action currently, but we do aim to support this in the near future.

 ## Runbook Snapshots and Runs